leafDancer/leafDancer.github.io/content/authors/admin/_index.md

 #      Recognized for contributions to scaling laws in deep learning.
 ---

 Chiyuan Wang is a Ph.D. student at the School of Computer Science, Peking University.
 His research interests include multi-agent systems, computational economics, and algorithmic game theory.
-He is supervised by Xiaotie Deng, a Chair Professor at the Center on Frontiers of Computing Studies (CFCS) of Peking University, and is jointly co-advised by Professor Bo Li and Yaodong Yang.
-He is dedicated to empowering AI for Science (AI4S), particularly AI for Economics (AI4E), through solid engineering practices.
+He is supervised by Prof. Xiaotie Deng and jointly co-advised by Professor Bo Li and Yaodong Yang.